You Don't Love Me (No, No, No): Covers and other versions

 In 1994, French rapper and singer Melaaz released a cover version titled "Non, Non, Non" with French lyrics.

 Reggae group Aswad sampled "You Don't Love Me (No, No, No)" for their song "You're No Good", taken from their album Rise and Shine (1994).
 "You're No Good" peaked at number 35 on the UK Singles Chart on 2 February 1995.

 Female rapper Eve released a cover version with brothers Damian Marley and Stephen Marley on her 2001 album Scorpion.
 Maurice Bottomley for PopMatters reviewed the song, writing "Stephen Marley leads Eve through a note-for-note re-creation of the Dawn Penn (‘90s version) rocksteady classic 'No, No, No'.
 She sings it well enough, but it adds nothing to the original (literally)."

 British music DJ's Hexstatic included a mix of the song on "Mr. Scruff's Ninja Tune Megamix" (Hexstatic Edit) by DJ Food on their 2002 DJ mix album Listen & Learn.

-Bajan recording artist Rihanna recorded a cover version of the song as a duet with dancehall recording artist Vybz Kartel, for her debut studio album Music of the Sun (2005).
+Barbadian singer Rihanna recorded a cover version of the song as a duet with Jamacian DJ Vybz Kartel, for her debut studio album Music of the Sun (2005).
 It was produced by Evan Rogers, Carl Sturken and D. "Supa Dups" Chin-quee.
 Jason Birchmeier, writing for AllMusic, described Rihanna's cover as "catchy", while Chantal Jenoure, writing for The Jamaica Observer, labelled it as "hilarious".

-English recording artist Lily Allen sampled the song for her "Shame for You", included on her debut studio album, Alright, Still (2006).
+English singer Lily Allen sampled the song for her "Shame for You", included on her debut studio album, Alright, Still (2006).
 Lucy Davies for the BBC reviewed the song, writing "Many of her reggae-fused songs stick in your head whilst you desperately suss out why they're familiar, but she rips off her influences with a comic acknowledgement, like 'Shame for You', which blatantly lifts the chorus hook from 'You Don't Love Me (No No No)' by Dawn Penn".

 In 2007, American rapper Ghostface Killah covered the song on his compilation album, Hidden Darts: Special Edition, which consists of his rare album B-sides, unreleased songs and mixtape tracks.

-American recording artist Beyoncé performed the song as part of a medley with her own hit "Baby Boy" on her I Am...
-World Tour concert tour (2009–10).
+American singer Beyoncé performed the song as part of a medley with her own song "Baby Boy" on her I Am...
+World Tour concert tour (2009–2010).
 After being lifted out of a 20-foot train by a harness and over the audience, she was lowered to the B-stage, where she finished "Baby Boy" and continued with Penn's "You Don't Love Me (No, No, No)".
 It was later included on the CD/DVD release of the tour.
 She performed a similar medley when she headlined at the 2018 Coachella Valley Music and Arts Music Festival, and during the first few European shows of her and her husband Jay-Z’s, OTR II Tour (2018), their second co-headlining, all-stadium tour together.

+The song was sampled in the 2021 Mary J Blige single Amazing featuring DJ Khaled.